ivansabik/bludo/README.md

 - As a patient I should be able to see new pins (if existing) the moment I pan the map to another position
 - As a patient I should be able to click on a posting pin and a popup should appear displaying the donor’s information
 - As a patient I should be able to see pins as they get added by new donors without refreshing the browser page
-- As a patient I should be able to click a text (click to show) e-mail and phone number of the donor

 ## Models